Forestry

-As explained in detail in the 2022 Newsletter report, we have qualified to receive funding for our forestry work from the Natural Resources Conservation Service (NRCS), who funded our Habitat Project.
-However, to receive that funding, we must convert our forestry activities from the Woodland Management Plan (just above) to a new “Forest Stewardship Plan.”
+As explained in detail in the 2023 Newsletter report, we have qualified to receive funding for our forestry work from the Natural Resources Conservation Service (NRCS), who funded our Habitat Project.
+To do this, we are enrolled in the NRCS “Environmental Quality Incentive Program” (EQIP), and this was possible because we converted our forestry activities from our older Woodland Management Plan to the new “Forest Stewardship Plan.”
 A fairly clear description of the history of New Jersey laws in this area and the differences between the two sorts of plans is in this document, coauthored by a lawyer and a forester:

 NJ_Woodland_Stewardship&ManagementActs